-It’s been a wild year so far, but among everything else, 2020 could end up being remembered as the year of TikTok.
+It’s been a wild couple of years so far, but among everything else, the early 2020s could end up being remembered as the era of TikTok.
 From threats of getting banned in the United States by President Donald Trump to the sensational “Mi Pan” earworm, this app has been on everyone’s radar.
 As language learners and lovers, we haven’t overlooked the brilliant language-learning content and resources on this platform, and neither should you.
 Here are seven language TikTok accounts you need to check out.

 Diego J. Rivas